 Is there internet / WiFi at Elephant Hills?

 At The Elephant Camp, we do offer free WiFi in the common area.
-At Rainforest Camp as it is so remote, there is no internet and not even phone signal out there – finally you can switch off your phone without feeling guilty and enjoy pure nature at its very, very best.
+At The Lake Camp as it is so remote, there is no internet and not even phone signal out there – finally you can switch off your phone without feeling guilty and enjoy pure nature at its very, very best.

 What kind of food do you offer?

 Elephant Hills offers a wide variety of fine Thai dishes at our buffet lunches and dinners.
-Breakfast is rather western, with a choice of cereals, fruit, yoghurt, freshly baked bread, cheese, sausages, baked beans and eggs prepared to your liking at our popular omelet station.
+Breakfast is rather western, with a choice of cereals, fruit, yoghurt, freshly baked bread, cheese, and eggs prepared to your liking at our popular omelet station.
 On request, we are happy to cater for special diets – please inform us about this at time of booking.

 Is drinking water included?